jerryq27/Cheatsheets/Libraries-Tools-Frameworks/WebDev/Django.md

 ## Admin

 The admin user is created with the `python manage.py createsuperuser` command.
+The admin user's password can be rest with `python manage.py changepassword $USER`

 > Make sure the database has been created by running [migrations](#Migrations)!